Mopriestt/red_black_tree_collection/README.md

 ## Features

-**Basic Functionality**: Offers all standard Map and Set functionalities as defined in Dart's interface.
+**Adaptability**: Offers all standard Map and Set functionalities as defined in Dart's interface.
 Plug and Play!

 **Ordering**: The Red-Black Tree Set and Map maintain a balanced structure, ensuring that elements are ordered efficiently within the collection.

-**Performance**: The Red-Black Tree implementation has ~100% performance improvement compare to Dart's `SplayTreeMap` and `SplayTreeSet` in terms of search, insertion, and deletion.
+**Performance**: Approximately 100% performance improvement compared to Dart's `SplayTreeMap` and `SplayTreeSet` in terms of search, insertion, and deletion.

 **Additional Functionality**: This library provides efficient implementation of binary searching on keys:
  - `firstAfter` and `lastBefore` on RBTreeSet.